ruffsl/ros_docker_demos/multicontainer/README.md

         ros:ros-tutorials \
         rosrun roscpp_tutorials listener

 > Alright!
 You should see `listener` is now echoing each message the `talker` broadcasting.
-You can then list the containers and see somthing like this:
+You can then list the containers and see something like this:

     $ docker service ls
     SERVICE ID          NAME                NETWORK             CONTAINER